charlieclose/courseracleaningdata/README.md

 The script run_analysis.R performs the transformation between the original data and the output data, using the following steps.

 * Prepare Test data
-  * Load test data
+  * Load Test data
-  * Attach the subject identifier to the test data.
+  * Attach the subject identifier to the Test data.
   * Translate activity numbers to corresponding codes.
 See activity\_labels.txt for the number-to-code mapping.
   * Select out just the -mean() and -std() columns.
   * Apply the correct column headers.

 * Prepare Train data
-  * Load train data
+  * Load Train data
-  * Attach the subject identifier to train data.
+  * Attach the subject identifier to Train data.
   * Translate activity numbers to corresponding codes  See activity\_labels.txt for the number-to-code mapping.
   * Select out just the -mean() and -std() columns.
   * Apply the correct column names.